samuelkibirigek/samuelkibirigek/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 👯 I’m looking to collaborate on projects involving data analytics, python, data visualization and web development.
+- 👯 I’m looking to collaborate on projects involving teaching and learning software engineering, data analytics, data visualization and web development.
 - 💬 Ask me about Data science, web scraping, python scripting, game development, web design, Automation, web development and anything tech.
 - 📫 You can reach me on my socials provided at the top.
 - ⚡ I love psychology and fictious literature so hit me up with your best read and I will return the favor.